daisybio/NeEDL/README.md

 --disable-save-network

-# By default, GenEpiSeeker calculates all available statistical scores for the final results and stores them in the result file.
+# By default, NeEDL calculates all available statistical scores for the final results and stores them in the result file.
 This step can be time consuming.
 If this flag is set, only the score used in the local search step will be calculated for the results (see parameter --ms-model).
 --no-additional-scores
 ```